-WORSHIP at TEMPLE ANSHE SHOLOM Shabbat
+WORSHIP at TEMPLE ANSHE SHOLOM

+Shabbat

-Friday Night - KABBALAT SHABBAT Friday evening, we join together for an Oneg Shabbat reception at 6:15 PM in our beautiful Kiddush Lounge, followed by our Kabbalat Shabbat service at 7:00 PM.
-Services are led by Rabbi Jordan Cohen and Cantor Paula Baruch with the involvement of our members.
-Special Shabbat services are enhanced by extra musicians and our TAS Temple Singers.
-You will be most welcome at our services.
-Please join us!
-Saturday Morning - SHABBAT SHELANU Shabbat Shelanu - "a Shabbat for all of us" - is our Shabbat Morning program of services and programs that provides options to suit the various groups within our Temple family.
+Saturday Morning - SHABBAT SHELANU

+Shabbat Shelanu - "a Shabbat for all of us" - is our Shabbat Morning program of services and programs that provides options to suit the various groups within our Temple family.
 Our Minyan offers a more traditional worship experience and our Family Shabbat service involves our Religious School students and their families.
 In addition to the worship opportunities, every Shabbat we offer Torah Study with Rabbi Cohen and other enrichment programs.
 At the end of the morning, everyone gathers together to enjoy a community kiddush at 12:15 PM.